A growth-fragmentation model related to Ornstein-Uhlenbeck type processes: OU type growth-fragmentation processes

-The family of the variations of the processes $(b_n^1 t)_{t\geq 0}$ is clearly tight, then it follows from Lemme~3.1 in \cite{JMP:cv} that $(\xi_n)$ satisfy the \emph{condition UT}. \end{proof} \end{lem} The rest of this subsection is devoted to the proof of Theorem~\ref{thm:CV}.
-By Prokhorov's theorem (see e.g. Section~5 in \cite{Billingsley:Convergence}), we shall prove the weak convergence of finite dimensional distributions and the tightness.
+The family of the variations of the processes $(b_n^1 t)_{t\geq 0}$ is clearly tight, then it follows from \cite[Lemme~3.1]{JMP:cv} that $(\xi_n)$ satisfy the \emph{condition UT}. \end{proof} \end{lem} The rest of this subsection is devoted to the proof of Theorem~\ref{thm:CV}.
+By Prokhorov's theorem (see e.g. \cite[Section~5]{Billingsley:Convergence}), we shall prove the weak convergence of finite dimensional distributions and the tightness.
 In the remaining of this subsection, we fix $\bar{\dOU}:=\sup_{n\in \bar{\N}} \dOU_n<\infty$, $T\geq 0$ and $q>2 (\e^{\bar\dOU T}\vee 1)$.